Nogfel/Data-Engineering-Nanodegree/Data_lake_project/README.md

 Since could run everything on my machine I prefered to run code locally and create all the parquet files and just when everything was Ok to go to the cloud.

 In order to this first I have to type `pyspark` on the terminal and access the link that it provides so I can use the pyspark.
+One important point is that the covers Spark 3.0 and the Udacity's Data Engineering Nanodegree a version of Spark 2.
+So some codes writen here might break when using Spark 2.